Stay Connected

 We are thrilled to share our 2025 Progress Report!

-This comprehensive report captures the key accomplishments, challenges, and growth we’ve experienced over the past year as we work toward transforming the early childhood education workforce with our partners.
+This report captures the key accomplishments, challenges, and growth we’ve experienced over the past year as we work toward transforming the early childhood education workforce with our partners.
 As we reflect on our progress, we remain committed to advancing equitable opportunities for early educators and look forward to the continued journey ahead.
+LEARN MORE

 About Us